 - (1) This method is based on the number of surviving plants in designated sample areas. - (a) If the acreage must be put to other use before field appraisal is possible, direct the insured to leave representative samples of unharvested onions to determine production.
 Record appraisal results on the Plant Count Appraisal Worksheet. - (b) Visually survey the field or subfield in order to select at least the minimum required number of representative sample areas.
 Refer to Minimum Representative Sample Requirements in TABLE A. Sample areas should be 1/1000 acre unless the stand is thin or uneven, in which case use 1/100 acre. - (c) Count the viable live onion plants (capable of producing a harvestable onion) in each sample.
 Also include any plants damaged or destroyed by an UNINSURED cause of loss (explain such damage or destruction in the Remarks section of the Plant Count Appraisal Worksheet).
-Count obvious "doubles" as one plant. - (d) Convert surviving plant counts to hundredweight per acre, to tenths, by multiplying the average number of live plants per sample by the yield factor using the formula in subsection (2) below. - (2) Formula for Determining Yield Factor From Emergence to Maturity: - Yield Factor: APH yield X 1000 (1/1000 acre), or 100 (1/100 acre) ÷ Determined Original Stand Plant Population per acre (intended plant population before damage), rounded to three decimal places.
+Count obvious "doubles" as one plant. - (d) When the viability of live onion plants is in question, defer the appraisal and refer to the LAM for information on deferred appraisals. - (e) Convert surviving plant counts to hundredweight per acre, to tenths, by multiplying the average number of live plants per sample by the yield factor using the formula in subsection (2) below. - (2) Formula for Determining Yield Factor From Emergence to Maturity:

+Yield Factor: APH yield X 1000 (1/1000 acre), or 100 (1/100 acre) $\div$ Determined Original Stand Plant Population per acre (intended plant population before damage), rounded to three decimal places.